stuxf/basic-typst-resume-template/src/resume.typ

 // 2.
 A typical bullet point ideally is not too long, and should be impactful with words.
 This layout enforces that.
 // 3.
 It makes the resume look more organized and easier to read.

+// TODO: Move the styling to the top of the file into the variables of resume.with() function.
 #import "@preview/scienceicons:0.0.6": orcid-icon

 #let resume(
   author: "",
+  title: "",
   author-position: left,
   personal-info-position: left,
   pronouns: "",